Files & Databases Tab - Environment Options

 When to disable: If you regularly export multiple sections and consistently choose the same option.

-Default to version 10 format
+Default to version 10 file format

 Saves tournament files in the older version 10 Excel format.